gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \index{p-value}
 you would observe a result like you did (or more extreme), assuming the null hypothesis is true; this tells you that the smaller the p-value is, the more evidence you have against the null.
-Figure \@ref(fig:FigurePValStr) provides a diagram of some suggestions for the graded p-value interpretation that you can use.
+Figure \@ref(fig:Figure2-12) provides a diagram of some suggestions for the graded p-value interpretation that you can use.
 The next section provides a more formal review of the hypothesis testing